Needham Hall, Didsbury

 After closure in 2014, the Manchester Metropolitan University’s Didsbury Campus was earmarked for a landmark scheme within the North West, with Manchester City Council having aspirations to retain affluent residents with the City boundaries.

-It has taken us three years to transform this well know site into a mix of three stunning and unique apartment buildings and a large collection of executive newly built homes all within beautiful landscaped grounds.
+It has taken us three years to transform this well know site into a mix of three stunning and unique apartment buildings and a large collection of executive newly built homes all within beautiful landscaped grounds, now known as St. James Park, Didsbury.

 Lancaster Moor